Graduate Electronics Design Engineer

 - Understanding of analogue and digital electronics hardware, including understanding the theory of PCB design

-- Some hands on work building electronic equipment (both experience from personal projects, employment or project/ lab work from university)
+- Hands on work designing and building electronic equipment, using both analogue and digital technology (experience from personal projects, employment or project/ lab work from university as long as significant)

 - Some programming or coding ability

 - Attention to detail and able to effectively troubleshoot

 - Excellent timekeeping and able to work to independently deadlines